gcv/appengine-magic/README.md

 ### Memcache service

-The `appengine-magic.services.memcache` namespace (suggested alias:
-`ae-memcache`) provides the following functions for the App Engine memcache.
+The `appengine-magic.services.memcache` namespace provides the following functions for the App Engine memcache.
 See App Engine documentation for detailed explanations of the underlying Java API.

 - `statistics`: returns the current memcache statistics.
 - `clear-all!`: wipes the entire cache for all namespaces.